Diverse universality classes of the topological deconfinement transitions of three-dimensional noncompact lattice Abelian-Higgs models: The phase diagram

 \subsection{The one-component phase diagram}

-The phase diagram of the LAH model is sketched in Fig.~\ref{phdiasketchncLAHsuppl} for different values of $N$.
-For $N=1$ only two phases are present: a Coulomb phase, in which gauge correlators are gapless, and a Higgs phase in which gauge correlators are gapped; see, e.g., Ref.~\cite{suppl_BN-87}.
-The Coulomb and Higgs phases can also be characterized by the confinement/deconfinement of charged gauge-invariant excitations, represented by nonlocal dressed scalar operators \cite{suppl_Dirac:1955uv,suppl_KK-85,suppl_KK-86,suppl_BPV-23b}, whose correlation functions do not vanish in the large-distance limit~\cite{suppl_BPV-23b,suppl_KK-85,suppl_KK-86,suppl_BN-87} in the Higgs phase.
-For $J\to\infty$ the gauge field $A_{{\bm x},\mu}$ takes only values which are multiples of $2\pi$ (see main text).
-In this limit the model is dual to the XY model with Villain Hamiltonian~\cite{suppl_DH-81,suppl_NRR-03}, thus displaying an inverted XY (IXY) transition at $\kappa = \kappa_{c,IXY}$ (numerically, $\kappa_{c,IXY} \approx 0.076051(2)$, see \cite{suppl_BPV-21-ncAH}).
-In the limit $\kappa\to\infty$, all plaquettes $F_{{\bm x},\mu\nu}$ vanish and thus the model is equivalent (up to a gauge transformation) to the XY model, whose transition is denoted by O(2) in Fig.~\ref{phdiasketchncLAHsuppl}.
+For $N=1$ only two phases are present: a Coulomb (C) phase, in which gauge correlators are gapless, and a Higgs (H) phase in which gauge correlators are gapped; see, e.g., Ref.~\cite{BN-87}.
+The C and H phases can also be characterized by the confinement/deconfinement of charged gauge-invariant excitations, represented by nonlocal dressed scalar operators \cite{Dirac:1955uv,KK-85,KK-86,BPV-23b}, whose correlation functions do not vanish in the large-distance limit~\cite{BPV-23b,KK-85,KK-86,BN-87} in the H phase.

+The C and H phases are separated by a transition line connecting the transition points occurring in the $J\to\infty$ and $\kappa\to\infty$ limits, where the noncompact LAH model becomes equivalent to the $IXY$ model and to the standard O(2)-vector spin model, respectively.
+For $J\to\infty$ the gauge field $A_{{\bm x},\mu}$ takes only values which are multiples of $2\pi$.
+Indeed, the $J\to\infty$ limit leads to the constraints

+Then, by an appropriate gauge transformation, one can set $A_{{\bm x}, \mu} = 2 \pi n_{{\bm x}, \mu}$, where $n_{{\bm x}, \mu} \in {\mathbb Z}$.
+The resulting $IXY$ gauge model is a dual-loop representation of the 3D $XY$ model, more precisely its free energy is related by duality to that of the $XY$ model with Villain action~\cite{DH-81,NRR-03}.
+This dual-loop model undergoes an $IXY$ transition, i.e., a transition belonging to the $XY$ universality class, but with inverted high- and low-temperature phases~\cite{DH-81}.
+Moreover, in the dual-loop model only thermal RG operators perturb the $XY$ fixed point (no magnetic perturbations breaking the global $U(1)$ symmetry are present).
+Therefore, the 3D LAH models must undergo a $J\to\infty$ $IXY$ transition point located at $\kappa_c(J\to\infty) = 0.076051(2)$~\cite{NRR-03,BPV-21-ncAH}.